 Visit Tashichho Dzong, a Buddhist monastery cum fortress and the seat of Bhutan's government.

 Experience the spiritual significance of Tiger's Nest (Taktshang) and its rich history.

 Customizable tour available - contact our travel experts for changes.

-5 nights 6 days Bhutan Tour is dedicated to explore the best of Bhutan.
-This tour includes of visiting some of the major landmarks of Bhutan.
-The visit of Tachogang Lhakhang- a Buddhist monastery founded by Thankthong Gyelpo after he experienced a vision of Guru Rimpochhe, Amitaba and Avalokiteshvara near site.
-Then visiting of National Memorial Chorten built by Bhutan's third king as a monument to eternal peace, harmony and tranquility.
+The 5-night, 6-day Bhutan Tour is a must-visit for those seeking to explore the best of Bhutan.
+This tour features visits to several major landmarks, including Tachogang Lhakhang, a Buddhist monastery founded after Thankthong Gyelpo experienced a vision of Guru Rinpoche, Amitaba, and Avalokiteshvara.
+You'll also visit the National Memorial Chorten, built by Bhutan's third king as a monument to peace, harmony, and tranquility.

 - After arriving & visa formalities and collection of baggage, you will be welcomed by our tour representative who will be your tour guide during your entire trip in Bhutan.

 - Check into your hotel in Thimphu.
 Free until lunchtime for some rest from the early morning flight, refreshments, and lunch.

 - Afternoon, you can choose to visit any or all of the following places:-

 • Tachogang Lhakhang is located in Paro district, on the way to Thimphu.
 It was founded by Thankthong Gyelpo after he experienced a vision of Guru Rimpochhe, Amitaba, and Avalokiteshvara near the site.
 The caretakers today are said to be descendants of Thangtong Gyelpo.
 Inside the temple, one can see the master's relics, including his walking stick.